Texas GOP lawmakers want 2020 election audit — but only in big counties that mostly went for Biden

 But while Toth said he would support a statewide effort, he also argued the undertaking would be too expensive and time-consuming.
 Asked if he would consider including some smaller counties, Toth replied, “What’s the point?
 I mean, all the small counties are red.”

-Some experts said that Toth’s bill, as written, would probably fail on a technical level in a state where counties use a variety of methods, including paper ballots, preprinted ballots and digital machines.
+Some experts said Toth’s bill, as written, would probably fail on a technical level in a state where counties use a variety of methods, including paper ballots, preprinted ballots and digital machines.

 “I think this is a very poorly thought-out piece of legislation, and a waste of time and money that could be spent on deploying trustworthy voting systems,” said Philip Stark, a statistics professor at the University of California at Berkeley.

-Stark worked pro bono with others recently on a forensic audit of a November 2020 election in Windham, New Hampshire, where results from a hand count did not match a machine count.
+Stark worked pro bono with others recently on a forensic audit of a November 2020 election in Windham, N.H., where results from a hand count did not match a machine count.
 Unlike in Toth’s bill, Stark said, New Hampshire legislators specified how the audit should be done.

-“A forensic audit usually means that something went wrong and you’re trying to do a root cause analysis,” said Stark, whose team in New Hampshire found that folds in the ballots had caused the discrepancy.
+“A forensic audit usually means that something went wrong and you’re trying to do a root-cause analysis,” said Stark, whose team in New Hampshire found that folds in the ballots had caused the discrepancy.
 “This just looks like, ‘Go fishing and figure out what dirt you can find on the election.’”

 Some Texas election officials also criticized Toth’s bill, noting that the state ran a successful election despite record numbers of voters during a pandemic.
-Lisa Johnson, the president of the County and District Clerk’s Association of Texas, called it “unnecessary.”
+Lisa Johnson, president of the County and District Clerk’s Association of Texas, called it “unnecessary.”

 “It’s really frustrating to see them continually make elections more difficult to hold without feeling like you’re being attacked by certain people,” said Johnson, the Republican clerk in Hemphill County.